RosettaCommons/documentation/Metals.md

 ## Caveats

+* Metals followed by a character (_e.g._ ZN1, CU2, etc.) are interpreted as the corresponding metal on PDB import.
+This can create problems (_e.g._ CO2 is interpreted as cobalt, not carbon dioxide).
-This has not yet been tested with Cartesian minimization, the **cart_bonded** score term, or symmetry.
+* This has not yet been tested with Cartesian minimization, the **cart_bonded** score term, or symmetry.
 These might create problems.